senthilpalanisamy/Camera_tracking/more_READMEs/how_to_setup_xclib_and_xcap.md

    code.
 Ours is a USB based license and the number is attached at the back of USB (The number is MO2K/XRC5/N9WL).
 If you are lucky, the installation will be successful on the first go
+7. If XCAP screen comes alive but the drivers are not installed and they failed, at the top  the window go and select PIXCI --> PIXCI Open / Close --> Driver Assisstant for trying out different versions of kernel or pre-compiled kernels
+8. The results of the compilation process will be shown on a small white window.
+   If something fails, export the whole output from the window as a log file and analyse the log file to fix issues

 Note:-
 Things can go wrong.
 The installation process was not very smooth and it was